kennytilton/mxtodomvc/README.md

 Matrix enjoys much good company in this field.
 Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
 Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).
 Please let us know about any we missed.

 ### Really?
 Can we really program this way?
-This 80KLOC [Algebra intelligent tutor](https://tiltonsalgebra.com/#) consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
-Everything runs under matrix control.
+This 80KLOC [Algebra intelligent tutor](https://tiltonsalgebra.com/#) consists of about twelve hundred `A`s and `B`s.
+Everything runs under Matrix control.
 It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.

 This is the story of another 80KLOC Matrix app, a [clinical drug trial management system](http://smuglispweeny.blogspot.com/2008/03/my-biggest-lisp-project.html) with dataflow extended even deeper into a persistent Lisp object system (CLOS) database.